dotnet-websharper/docs/content/core/aspnetcore.md

 Configuring the startup for an ASP.NET Core application has two distinct stages: first setting up services and then the application pipeline.
 WebSharper relies on some services to run.

 - Call `builder.Services.AddWebSharper()` to set up required singleton service (or `services.AddWebSharper()` in the `ConfigureServices` method of your `Startup` class).
 Any of the following methods also calls this implicitly, so you can use them instead if those are more specific to your needs.
 - Call `builder.Services.AddSitelet(mySitelet)` to register a WebSharper sitelet.
-This is now not the recommended method, set your sitelet in the pipeline configuration.
+However, this is no longer the recommended method; instead, set your sitelet in the pipeline configuration as described below.
 - Call `builder.Services.AddWebSharperRemoting<THandler>()` to register a WebSharper remoting handler for instance-based remoting.
 This is a typed alternative to `WebSharper.Core.Remoting.AddHandler`.
 This method has 3 overloads, you can pass it a single type argument which will be instantiated, two type arguments where the first is the type of the handler and the second is the type of the implementation class, or one type argument and pass it an instance of that type.
 - Call `builder.Services.AddWebSharperContent()` to register a scoped service to allow embedding WebSharper content into Razor pages.